COVA March Member Meeting

 Young professionals represent a critical audience for the future of nonprofit volunteer engagement—but building meaningful, lasting relationships requires intentional strategy.
 This virtual panel will explore approaches to engaging young professionals in service in ways that foster connection, deepen commitment, and support long-term involvement.
 Panelists will share insights on designing impactful volunteer experiences, aligning opportunities with the values of young professionals, and moving beyond one-time engagement to cultivate ongoing supporters and advocates for your mission.

-Meet two our panelists:
+Meet our panelists:

 Melissa Ramirez